keanan557/hr-system.github.io/README.md

 * **User Interface Design and UX/UI Principles:** A user-friendly and visually appealing design adhering to UX/UI best practices.
 * **Responsive Design Implementation:** The website adapts seamlessly to various screen sizes (desktop, tablet, mobile).
 * **Authentication and User Management:** Secure authentication for users and potentially an administrative interface for managing the website.
-* **Product/Service Data Management:** [If implemented] An administrative interface for adding, editing, and deleting products.
+* **Product/Service Data Management:**  An administrative interface for adding, editing, and deleting products.

 ## Credits (If Applicable)
 [Acknowledge any libraries, frameworks, or resources used, e.g.:]